filamentgroup/quickconcat/README.md

 # quickconcat

+**NOTE** This repository has been retired and exists only as a reference.

 a simple dynamic concatenator for html, css, and js files, written in PHP

 * Copyright 2012, Scott Jehl, Filament Group, Inc.